Leiman House

 The Leiman House is a historic home in Tampa, Florida.
 It is located at 716 South Newport Avenue.
 On September 9, 1974, it was added to the U.S. National Register of Historic Places.
 A "good example" of a fully developed Prairie style house, the building's architect was M. Leo Elliott.
-It has two stories, is of frame construction with a stucco exterior, and includes a hipped roof with eaves and front walls that enclose a raised patio.
+It has two stories, is of brick and block construction with a stucco exterior, and includes a hipped roof with eaves and front walls that enclose a raised patio.
 The home belonged to Henry Leiman (1857-1931), a manufacturer of cigar boxes.